GerritHoskins/capacitor-twitterx-login/README.md

 # @gerrithoskins/capacitor-twitterx-login

-Allows quick and easy authentication with Twitter/X
+capacitor plugin for easy authentication with Twitter/X using oauth2

 ## Install